About The Community Foundation

-The Community Foundation for the National Capital Region is a 43-year old independent, public charity, with an independent Board of Trustees and grant review committee that has no affiliation with the DC government.
+The Greater Washington Community Foundation is a 43-year old independent, public charity, with an independent Board of Trustees and grant review committee that has no affiliation with the DC government.

 How Does The Community Foundation Administer the City Fund?